kaiquewill/kaiquewill/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently looking for an opportunity.
-- 🌱 I’m currently learning Python and C+
+- 🌱 I’m currently learning Python, C+ and javascript
 - 📫 How to reach me: kaique_tec@hotmail.com
 -
 - -->